-Editor’s Note: The John A. Hartford Foundation, the Archstone Foundation and RRF Foundation for Aging are collaborating with ASA to advance equity in aging by supporting ASA RISE, a 20-week social justice and leadership program for rising leaders of color in aging.
-The John A. Hartford Foundation also supports the development and dissemination of equity-related, partnership-based thought leadership through ASA’s Generations platform.
+Editor’s Note: The John A. Hartford Foundation is collaborating with ASA RISE to advance equity through a series of blog posts in support of the development and dissemination of equity-related, partnership-based thought leadership through ASA's Generation platform.
 This blog post is part of that series.

 Those who know me, know that I have eclectic interests.
 I love music, theater, shopping, walking, traveling, but most of all evolving.
 My goal is to continue to evolve until I can’t.
 Knowing that there are seasons in life, this season of Older Adulthood brings joy, stress, growth and intentionality that draws upon all I have learned in prior decades.